duburcqa/jiminy/README.md

 ## Description

 Gym Jiminy is fully compliant with the now standard reinforcement learning API provided by [Open AI Gym](https://github.com/openai/gym).
-Additionally, it offers a generic and easily configurable learning environment for learning locomotion tasks, with minimal intervention from the user, who, when possible, is only required to provide [URDF](https://wiki.ros.org/urdf) files.
+Additionally, it offers a generic and easily configurable learning environment for learning locomotion tasks, with minimal intervention from the user, who usually only needs to provide the robot's [URDF](https://wiki.ros.org/urdf) file.
 Furthermore, Gym Jiminy enables easy modification of many aspects of the simulation to provide richer exploration and ensure robust learning.
 This ranges from external perturbation forces to sensor noise and bias, including randomization of masses and inertias, ground friction model or even gravity itself.
-Note that learning can easily be done both on fake sensor data or on the intermediate results of dynamics computation.
+Note that learning can easily be done on any high-level dynamics features, or restricted to mock sensor data for end-to-end learning.

 Gym is cross-platform and compatible out-of-the-box with most Reinforcement Learning frameworks implementing standard algorithms.
 For instance, [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3), [RL Coach](https://github.com/NervanaSystems/coach), [Tianshou](https://github.com/thu-ml/tianshou), or [Rllib](https://github.com/ray-project/ray). `RL Coach` leverages the open-source Machine Learning framework [Tensorflow](https://github.com/tensorflow/tensorflow) as backend, `Stable Baselines 3` and  `Tianshou` use its counterpart [Pytorch](https://pytorch.org/), and `Rllib` supports both.
 A few learning examples relying on those packages are also provided.